qgis/QGIS-Documentation/docs/pyqgis_developer_cookbook/authentication.rst

 Available Authentication methods
 ................................

-:term:`Authentication Method`\s libraries are loaded dynamically during authentication manager init.
-The list of Authentication method can vary with QGIS evolution, but the original list of available methods is:
+:term:`Authentication Method` libraries are loaded dynamically during authentication manager init.
+The list of Authentication methods can vary with QGIS evolution, but the original list of available methods is:

 #. ``Basic`` User and password authentication